oddbird/oddleventy/content/blog/2024/grid-masonry-nuance.md

 Maybe I'll start using it.

-It's also fair to say that fallbacks becomes less essential over time.
+It's also fair to say that fallbacks become less essential over time.
-Looking farther down the road, we might also want to consider…
+Looking further down the road, we might also want to consider…

 ## What corners are we painting ourselves into?